9. Troubleshooting - Mac OS

 If the VST3 plugins are not shown in the MP Host list, navigate to the host.properties folder and rename it or delete it.

-Close any MP Host instances you have running.
+Close any MP Host instances you have running and the DAW.

 Then reset the permissions on the VST3 folder by running in the Mac terminal: